Trump Promises ‘America First’ in Defiant and Divisive Inaugural Speech

 The contrast in Washington between those jubilant at Trump’s inauguration and those defiant was stark.
 The Mall, packed to the gills four years ago, was nearly empty, and many city streets were ghostly, save for sporadic clashes between police and rioters who smashed storefronts and bus stops.
 After Trump’s speech, police and rioters continued to battle it out, with cops launching percussion grenades just blocks from the White House.

-The Women’s March on Washington slated for Saturday, which has evolved into a vehicle for discontent at the new president, is expected to draw numbers that could dwarf the inauguration crowd.
+The Women’s March on Washington, slated for Saturday and which has evolved into a vehicle for discontent at the new president, is expected to draw numbers that could dwarf the inauguration crowd.

 In some parts of the city on Friday, thousands of protesters peacefully marched, carrying signs calling for “resistance.”
 Red-hatted Trump supporters and chanting protesters squared off, peacefully for the most part, in scattered corners of town.